rachel-labri-tipton/the-community-project-frontend/README.md

 In this section I talk about some difficulties I had starting to code the backend Django project and then look at a few key pieces of code that I'm proud of from the backend and the front end.

 ### Getting off to a rough start
 With my wireframes and user stories drafted, I booted up the VSCode and started my new Django project.
 To be honest, my backend adventures got off to a rough start.
-Setting up my models, which Django uses th term "app" for, I got a lot of errors with my Blog Post app and there were problems migrating the the apps into my TablePlus database.
-Long story short, at day 2 of coding, I cut my losses, deleted everything and started a new Django project from scratch.
+Setting up my models, for which Django uses th term "app", I got a lot of errors with my Blog Post app and there were problems migrating the the apps into my TablePlus database.
+Long story short, after a couple days in a strong headwind, I cut my losses, deleted everything and started a new Django project from scratch.
 This wasn't fun, but definitely a good learning experience as our instructors encouraged us to write code we might eventually delete.

 ### Backend CRUD functionality